safespring/web/content/career/norwegian-customer-success-engineer.md

 Our customers include some of the largest research and education organizations, government authorities and SaaS companies in Sweden and Norway.
 Safespring holds directly or through partners framework agreement with Géant (including SUNET, Uninett, NORDUnet), SKR, Kammarkollegiet to mention the most important ones.

-Safespring supports open infrastructure and open-source through memberships in open infra foundation, Nordix foundation and Gaia-X among other initiatives.
+Safespring supports open infrastructure and open-source through memberships in open infra foundation, Nordix foundation and GAIA-X among other initiatives.

 ### What are you going to work on?